Why Live in Pasadena

 Is Pasadena a good place to live?

 Pasadena is a good place to live.
-Pasadena is considered very car-dependent and somewhat bikeable with minimal transit options.
-Pasadena is a suburban neighborhood.
-Pasadena has 9 parks for recreational activities.
+Pasadena is considered somewhat walkable and bikeable with minimal transit options.
+Pasadena is a suburban neighborhood with a crime score of 4, on par with the average neighborhood in the U.S. Pasadena has 9 parks for recreational activities.
 It is fairly sparse in population with 5.0 people per acre and a median age of 43.
-The average household income is $103,830 which is above the national average.
+The average household income is $103,830 which is below the national average.
 College graduates make up 50.1% of residents.
 A majority of residents in Pasadena are home owners, with 17.2% of residents renting and 82.8% of residents owning their home.
 A

 local real estate agent serving Pasadena can help you decide if this neighborhood is the right one for you.
 Learn more on our